 Create a Sustainable Food System

 We recognize that the Santa Clara Valley, its soil, ecosystem, and watershed are important resources for future generations.
 The way we produce food today has radically changed from the past.
 Farming chemicals are damaging our natural resources, genetic engineering is changing the nature of the food we eat, and cheap empty calories are causing major public health problems.
-We will be a catalyst for food system change by educating people about sustainable farming and engaging the community to advocate for policy change.
+We choose to be a catalyst for food system change by educating people about sustainable farming and engaging the community to advocate for policy change.

 We see education as a key ingredient in creating significant change in the health of the low-income communities of East San Jose.
 In a partnership with Three Squares, we offer Cooking Matters - a free 6 week cooking and nutrition course for all community members.
 Our Cooking Matters classes are led by our Promotores.
 Our Promotores are a group of Spanish speaking peer educators from the neighborhoods surrounding the farm.
 These peer educators gain the skills to become leaders in creating a healthy and informed San Jose.